 This cleaning ritual should be done at least once a year, even if you only lit a fire a few times during the winter season.

 If you have brass accents on your fireplace insert that need cleaning, mix together equal parts of salt and lemon juice in a bowl to create a thin paste.
 Next, dip a toothbrush into the mixture and rub it gently onto the dirty brass.
 Allow the mixture to sit for a few minutes before wiping it off with a damp cloth.
 Then, buff the brass with a dry rag to restore the shine.

 Finally, safety comes first when cleaning fireplace inserts.
-Remember to keep your work space well ventilated when removing dirt, dust and debris from the insert.
+Remember to keep your work space well ventilated when removing dirt, dust and debris.
 Also, if you are asthmatic you may want to wear a mask while cleaning, or simply outsource the job.
 The desire to have a shiny fireplace insert should never compromise your health and well being.